Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Find a good basic muffin recipe and play with it.
 Experiment with different kinds of flour or combinations of flour.
 Use different nuts, fruits, coconut, spices, etc. Freeze the baked muffins and warm one a day in the microwave for breakfast.

 For high rising, rounded tops on muffins like you see in the bakeries, preheat your oven to 500 degrees F. As soon as you put the muffins into the oven, decrease the temperature to whatever the recipe calls for.
-Remember to decrease the baking time.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.